Does turmeric help with heart palpitations during perimenopause?

 Curcumin constitutes roughly 2 to 5 percent of dried turmeric by weight.
 Its established anti-inflammatory mechanisms work by inhibiting NF-kB, suppressing COX-2 and LOX enzymes, and reducing pro-inflammatory cytokines including TNF-alpha, IL-1 beta, and IL-6.
 Systemic inflammation is increasingly recognized as a contributor to cardiovascular risk and cardiac remodeling.
 Some early animal and human studies have examined curcumin in the context of atrial remodeling, where inflammatory processes can promote abnormal electrical activity.
 However, this research is preliminary and has not been translated into clinical recommendations for palpitations specifically.

 Curcumin's cardiovascular benefits are more clearly established in the context of endothelial function and oxidative stress reduction than in direct rhythm management.
+Improved endothelial health supports better regulation of vascular tone, which may indirectly ease some autonomically driven palpitation symptoms.
+But this is mechanistic reasoning, not clinical proof.
 There are no randomized controlled trials demonstrating that turmeric reliably reduces perimenopause-related palpitations.
-The biological plausibility exists through the anti-inflammatory pathway, but the clinical evidence is not yet there.
+The research here is limited, and the biological plausibility exists through the anti-inflammatory and cardioprotective pathway, but clinical confirmation is not yet there.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.